🔄

 Vertical shiplap siding is a durable and beautiful choice, but like any part of your home's exterior, it needs a little TLC to stay in top shape.
 Proper maintenance not only keeps your siding looking fresh but also protects it from moisture, pests, and the elements, ensuring it lasts for decades.
 The good news is that upkeep is straightforward.
 By creating a simple routine, you can prevent major issues and keep your home looking its best year after year.

-Create a Cleaning and Inspection Routine
+Your Simple Cleaning and Inspection Routine

 The best way to keep your vertical shiplap looking great is to establish a simple, regular maintenance schedule.
 At least once a year, give your siding a gentle wash with a soft-bristle brush and a bucket of mild, soapy water to remove any dirt, dust, or mildew that has collected in the grooves.
 While you’re cleaning, take the opportunity to inspect the boards for any signs of trouble.
 Look for cracked caulk, peeling paint, or any boards that seem loose or damaged.
 Catching these small issues early can prevent water infiltration and save you from more costly repairs down the road.

-Know When to Repaint and Reseal
+When Should You Repaint and Reseal?

 A quality paint or sealant job is your siding’s first line of defense against moisture and UV rays.
 Depending on your climate and how much direct sunlight your home gets, you’ll likely need to repaint or reseal your siding every few years.
 Telltale signs that it’s time for a fresh coat include faded color, a chalky film that comes off when you touch it, or visible cracking and peeling.
 Don’t wait until the damage is severe.
 Applying a fresh coat of high-quality exterior paint or sealant not only revitalizes your home’s appearance but also reinforces its protective barrier, keeping the material underneath safe and sound for years to come.